tperr/RubberDuckChatBot/README.md

 pandas
 tensorflow

-Preprocessing takes some time to load (\~500 seconds when nothing has been tokenized so far and \~250 seconds when they already are and inside of their respective .npz files)
+Preprocessing takes some time to load (\~250 seconds when nothing has been tokenized so far and \~225 seconds when they already are and inside of their respective .npz files)
-Fitting the model takes time to load too (\~(TBD) seconds untrained \~(TBD) when there is the rubbermodel.h5 file)
+Fitting the model takes about \~(TBD), and loading an already trained model takes \~(TBD)

 These numbers are from a computer with 16GB of ram and I believe not using a graphics card There are also issues with training the model with ^^